 This guideline provides a set of procedures for conducting assessments of security controls and privacy controls employed within federal information systems and organizations.
 The assessment procedures, executed at various phases of the system development lifecycle, are consistent with the security and privacy controls in NIST SP 800-53, Revision 4.

 NIST SP 800-157: Guidelines for Derived PIV Credentials (PDF, December 2014)

 This guideline provides technical instructions for the implementation of standards-based, secure, reliable, interoperable public key infrastructure (PKI) based identity credentials that are issued by federal departments and agencies to individuals who possess and prove control over a valid PIV credential.

 This guideline provides federal agencies with a definition of ABAC.
-ABAC is a logical access control methodology where authorization to perform a set of operations is determined by evaluating attributes associated with the subject, object, requested operations, and, in some cases, environment conditions against policy, rules, or relationships that describe the allowable operations for a given set of attributes.
+ABAC is a logical access control methodology in which authorization to perform a set of operations is determined by evaluating attributes associated with the subject, object, requested operations, and, in some cases, environment conditions against policy, rules, or relationships that describe the allowable operations for a given set of attributes.